Chapter 6

 Clean your rental thoroughly

 Every guest deserves to arrive at a property in pristine condition.
-Whether you clean the house yourself, you hire an individual or company to do it, you are responsible if anything is missed.
+Whether you clean the house yourself or hire an individual or company to do it, you are responsible as the owner if anything is missed.

-There are obvious signs that cleaning was rushed and implies that keeping your rental sparkling clean property isn’t a top priority for you as the owner.
+There are obvious signs that cleaning was rushed, which implies that keeping your rental sparkling clean property isn’t a top priority for you as the owner.
 As a result, it may leave an unsatisfied guest leaving a negative review.
+If you find yourself struggling to remember what to clean, use a vacation rental cleaning checklist.

-Address property maintenance regularly.
 This might mean that you have to block out a week or two during the year to give the property updates and repairs.
 Peeling paint or a leaking roof are problems that won’t go unnoticed by your guest.
 They could even affect the quality of their stay.
-Regularly check filters, lightbulbs, fire alarms, and other essentials in the house may require attention.
+Regularly check filters, lightbulbs, fire alarms, and other essentials in the house that may require attention.

 Advertise the location

-You’re not only marketing your rental property, but also the area.
-Include pictures of any parks, beaches, lakes or hiking trails nearby.
-It will attract more guests as they are automatically shown points of interests.
+You’re not only marketing your rental property but also the area.
+Include pictures of any parks, beaches, lakes, or hiking trails nearby.
+It will attract more guests as they are automatically shown points of interest.

 You will also want to make sure that the location of the listing is accurate to the location itself.
 Don’t imply that it is in an area or close to an attraction that it is not.
 That will only lead to critical reviews, and your guest may feel that you were dishonest.